IMPORTANT: FOUND A KITTEN/STRAY CAT? CLICK HERE

-At this time, we are currently open to the public for visitation for families prepared to adopt same-day or next-day (within 24 hours).
-Please view all adoptable animals below to make sure there is a potential furry friend for your family before visiting THS, and double-check that they are currently residing at THS and are not in a foster home.
-The day of your visit, you will meet with one of the adoption counselors to go over the adoption contract, your new pet’s medical history, and go over any questions you may have.
+The day of your visit, you will meet with one of the adoption counselors to go over the adoption form, your new pet’s medical history, and go over any questions you may have.
 To save time, we encourage interested adopters to print, fill-out, and bring their completed adoption form provided below with them.
 Each animal receives a medical exam, age-appropriate vaccines, a microchip, and spay/neuter surgery if necessary before they are available for adoption.

 After completing your adoption, you’ll take your first family photo with your new addition before taking your new pet home!